 Can I substitute ground beef?

+Of course!
 You can easily substitute ground turkey, ground beef, or even ground pork.

 I just really happen to love the taste of ground chicken.
 It can really take on the flavor of the spices you bring in this recipe.